 More to Come…

-Watch for a future post on Reading Comprehension Strategies for Fluent Readers, but in the meantime: one last word of encouragement before I close.
+Remember to check out my other post, Reading Comprehension Strategies List for Fluent Readers, but in the meantime: one last word of encouragement before I close.
 You’re an amazing teacher!
 Don’t get discouraged, and don’t lose focus.
 Keep teaching your kiddos those all-important reading comprehension strategies, and reinforce them with engaging and enjoyable practice activities.
 Keep reaching toward that goal of fluent readers who comprehend the text and read to learn!